syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 ![File backstage menu button visibility](Backstage-images/backstage-file-menu-button-visibility.png)

-## File menu (backstage button) text
+## File menu (Backstage button) text

-The [BackstageMenuButtonContent](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.SfRibbon.html#Syncfusion_UI_Xaml_Ribbon_SfRibbon_BackstageMenuButtonContent) property allows you to set a content of the backstage menu button in the [Ribbon](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.SfRibbon.html).
+The [BackstageMenuButtonContent](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.SfRibbon.html#Syncfusion_UI_Xaml_Ribbon_SfRibbon_BackstageMenuButtonContent) property allows to set a content of the Backstage menu button in the [Ribbon](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.SfRibbon.html).
 The content of the property is specified as `File` by default.

 ## Backstage view

-Ribbon provides the [BackstageView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageView.html) as separate view like in MSOutlook, MSWord applications, that can be hosted inside the ribbon backstage.
-The backstage view contains tabs and buttons, and separators are placed between backstage view items to create groups and it can be added using `Items` property.
+ Ribbon provides the [BackstageView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageView.html) as separate view like in MS Outlook and MS Word applications, that can be hosted inside the Ribbon backstage.The backstage view contains tabs and buttons.
+ Separators are placed between backstage view items to create groups and it can be added using `Items` property.
 The view can be placed at the top or bottom of the application.

 {% tabs %}
 {% highlight xaml %}